justanotherdot/justanotherdot/site/posts/catching-panics-in-dependencies.md

 Error: Fuzz target exited with exit code: 77
 ```

-But that doesn't look like the offending case mentioned in the issue we linked
+Hang on, that debug output doesn't look like the offending case mentioned in the
-above from the trophy case, does it?
-Again, this is because it's the raw bytes.
+issue we linked above from the trophy case, does it?
+Again, this is because it's
-A handy trick I use when running regressions is to utilize the stored failing
+the raw bytes.
+A handy trick I use when running regressions is to utilize the
-input.
+stored failing input.
 In this case it's stored at
 `fuzz/artifacts/parse/crash-00a78c613a00b21ea723de12e16f32a0385d9bdc` per the
 output above.
-We can write a regression that uses this directly:
+We can write a regression that uses this directly with the macro
+`include_bytes!`:

 ```
 #[cfg(test)]